unixbhaskar/slpkg/README.rst

-What makes slpkg apart from other tools is the friendliness and the use of color for the enhancement packages that are not installed on the system or not.
+What makes slpkg apart from other tools is the friendliness and the use of color for the enhancement packages that are not installed on the system or is.

 Of course one of the big advantages is resolving dependencies packages from repository slackbuilds.org and